-However, if you have got a job-related website or online portfolio, you can include it.
-It is a great way to let the hiring manager focus on your potential.
+However, if you have a job-related online portfolio or website, you can include it.
+It is a good way to let the recruiter focus on your potential.

 Adding a portfolio will work exceptionally for good online projects.
 The software engineers, architects, interior designers, graphic designers and artists should include portfolios.

-A lot of hiring managers now use LinkedIn to hire applicants.
+A lot of recruiters now use LinkedIn to hire potential job seekers.

-Adding a decently managed LinkedIn profile to your resume header can help the manager to learn more about you.
+Adding a decently managed LinkedIn profile in your resume header will help the recruiter to know more about you.
 He can browse through your endorsements and key skills, projects and volunteer expereinces.